The-Bigger-Pie/getting-started-workshop/tutorials/0-setting-up-project.md

 # Command Line

 You will see the abreviation CLI a lot.
-It means Command Line Interface
+It means Command Line Interface.
+I will also use the term "terminal" a lot.
+Just so you don't get confused.

 First you would open your Terminal.
 You should now be located in your `NAME_OF_YOUR_MACHINE/User` directory, it could also be `NAME_OF_YOUR_MACHINE/USER_NAME`.
 You will recognize that you are in your home directory as well when you see this `~`sign.